Skip navigation

 Presenters: Lauree Dash - Featured Presenter, Joe D. Holcomb - Presenter

 The evidence-based meditation practice yoga nidra, or “yogic sleep,” turns on the parasympathetic nervous system and offers a deep reset for the entire body.
 Join advanced yoga nidra teacher Lauree Dash and sacred sound practitioner Joe Holcomb for this very special guided meditation experience set to singing bowls.
 Dress warmly.
+A limited number of blankets will be available.
+It is recommended that you bring a blanket or pillow from home.
+(Pillows and blankets from the Hilton guest rooms are not permitted in the conference rooms).
 No prior experience is necessary.

 5:00pm - 7:00pm Opening Reception

-Join your Lawton hosts and fellow conference attendees for an evening reception hosted by the Museum of the Great Plains, the Comanche National Museum and Cultural Center and the McMahan Auditorium.
+Join your Lawton hosts and fellow conference attendees for an evening reception hosted by the Museum of the Great Plains, the Comanche National Museum and Cultural Center and the McMahon Auditorium.
 This annual conference tradition allows conference guests a fun networking experience while enjoying hors d'ouevres and live music in Lawton's premier museums and cultural facilities.
+The reception will feature performances by the Academy of Music Vivaldi Strings, Cameron University Jazz Ensemble, Lawton High School Drumline, and Travis Komahcheet.

 7:30pm - 9:00pm Forever Motown: A Tribute to Legendary Sounds